Romeo Santos: Personal life

-Santos has four children.
+Santos has five children.
 He had a son, Alex Damian, in 2002.
-Santos later said he was scared at the time and ran away from the situation.
-Two years later, he became a part of Damian's life and has had an improved relationship since.
-Santos has three other sons with a long-time girlfriend.
+Santos later said that he was scared at the time and ran away from the situation, and that he had found out about Alex after he was born.
+Two years later, he became part of Damian's life and has had an improved relationship since.
+Santos has three other sons and a daughter with his wife.
+He is married to Dominican influencer Francelys Infante, whom he has been with for more than a decade.
+Their relationship was kept a low profile until it became public in early 2023.
+She appeared in his music video of "Solo Conmigo" revealing that they were expecting their fourth child.
 Santos mentioned on social media that his fourth son's heartbeat was heard in the intro of his 2022 album Formula, Vol. 3.
+On his 43rd birthday, July 21, 2024, he posted a highlight on Instagram in which he showed his first daughter.
+This surprised fans because no announcement about her had been made prior to this.
+For most of Santos's career, he has kept his personal life to himself, but recently has become more open.